Date: Aug-Sep 2014

 Alternative Sweeteners, Pomace Compost, and Stuck Fermentations: Wine Wizard

-MEMBERS ONLYQI grow and make Cabernet Sauvignon and Merlot in southwest Idaho.
+QI grow and make Cabernet Sauvignon and Merlot in southwest Idaho.
 The season is intense but short.
-In order to reach decent ripeness (~25 °Brix), I have been growing with a very high leaf-to-cluster ratio.
-The wine is fairly good but has high pH values.
-I adjust the must with tartaric acid to an acceptable
+In order to reach decent ripeness (~25 °Brix), I have been growing with a very

 Stuck Fermentations